-87. As further incentive to motivate the Company to aggressively pursue savings from cost-effective EE and DSM Programs, if the Company achieves annual energy savings of 1.0% of the prior year's Duke Energy Carolinas system retail electricity sales, in any year during the four-year 2022-2025 period, the Company will receive an additional incentive of \$500,000 for that year.
-During that same period, if the Company fails to achieve annual energy savings of 0.5% of retail sales, net of sales associated with customers opting out of the Company's EE programs, the Company will reduce its EE revenue requirement by \$500,000.
+87. As further incentive to motivate the Company to aggressively pursue savings from cost-effective EE and DSM Programs, if 76.
+If the Company achieves incrementalannual energy savings of 1.0% of the prior year'syear's Duke Energy Carolinas'Carolinas system retail electricity sales, in any year during the fivefour-year 2014-20182022-2025 period, the Company will receive a bonusan additional incentive of \$400500,000 for that year.
+The Company is eligible to receive the bonus incentive each year during the five-year 2014-2018During that same period, if the Company fails to achieve annual energy savings of 0.5% of retail sales, net of sales associated with customers opting out of the Company's EE programs, the Company will reduce its EE revenue requirement by \$500,000.
 Verification of this achievement will be obtained through the EM&V process discussed elsewhere in this Mechanism.